meuzgebre/geez-ocr/README.md

 ```
 The arguments are defined as follows:

-`FONT_DIRECTORY`: The path to the directory containing the font files.
+`FONT-DIRECTORY`: The path to the directory containing the font files.

-`SAVE_DIRECTORY`: The path to the directory where the generated images will be saved.
+`SAVE-DIRECTORY`: The path to the directory where the generated images will be saved.

-`BG_COLORS`: A comma-separated list of background colors in RGB format (e.g. 255,255,255).
+`BG-COLORS`: A comma-separated list of background colors in RGB format (e.g. 255,255,255).

-`FONT_COLORS`: A comma-separated list of font colors in RGB format (e.g. 0,0,0).
+`FONT-COLORS`: A comma-separated list of font colors in RGB format (e.g. 0,0,0).

-`FONT_SIZES`: A comma-separated list of font sizes.
+`FONT-SIZES`: A comma-separated list of font sizes.

 `CHARACTERS`: A string of the characters to generate images for.

-`NUM_SAMPLES`: The number of images to generate for each character.
+`NUM-SAMPLES`: The number of images to generate for each character.

 Example command: